Something very nice, and positive, about the land area called Sweden,

 (Public Servant Reform, 1975)

-Since 1976, if a non–citizen resides in Sweden legally for three years, he or she is allowed to vote in the following elections: City, County and Church.
+If a non–citizen resides in Sweden legally for three years, he or she is allowed to vote in the following elections:

 Pre–voting